TCPA Attorney - Stop Robocalls & Get Paid

 You may be entitled to compensation of $500–$1,500 per violation.

-The TCPA is unique because it sets specific "statutory damages" for violations.
-You don't have to prove you lost money; you just have to prove they called you illegally.
+The TCPA is one of the most consumer-friendly laws in the country because it sets specific statutory damages for every violation.
+You don't have to prove you lost money — you just have to prove they contacted you illegally.

-Do the math: If a telemarketer calls you 10 times after you tell them to stop, that could be a $15,000 claim.
-We have handled cases involving hundreds of calls.
+Do the math: If a telemarketer robocalls you 10 times after you tell them to stop, that could be a $15,000 claim.
+If they sent you 50 spam texts, that could be $75,000.
+We have handled cases involving hundreds of illegal contacts.

 Turn Annoyance Into Cash